shawnye2000/shawnye2000.github.io/_pages/about.md

 # 🔥 News
-- *2025.04*: &nbsp;🎉🎉 Our paper ‘‘LLM-Empowered Creator Simulation for Long-Term Evaluation of Recommender Systems Under Information Asymmetry’’ is accepted by The 48th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2025).
+- *2025.04*: &nbsp;🎉🎉 Our paper ‘‘LLM-Empowered Creator Simulation for Long-Term Evaluation of Recommender Systems Under Information Asymmetry’’ is accepted by The 48th International ACM SIGIR Conference on Research and Development in Information Retrieval (**SIGIR 2025**).
-- *2025.04*: &nbsp;🎉🎉 Our paper ‘‘FairDiverse: A Comprehensive Toolkit for Fair and Diverse Information Retrieval Algorithms’’ is accepted by The 48th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2025) Resource Track.
+- *2025.04*: &nbsp;🎉🎉 Our paper ‘‘FairDiverse: A Comprehensive Toolkit for Fair and Diverse Information Retrieval Algorithms’’ is accepted by The 48th International ACM SIGIR Conference on Research and Development in Information Retrieval (**SIGIR 2025** Resource Track).
-- *2024.11*: &nbsp;🎉🎉 Our paper ‘‘LTP-MMF: Toward Long-Term Provider Max-Min Fairness under Recommendation Feedback Loops’’ is accepted by The ACM Transactions on Information Systems (TOIS).
+- *2024.11*: &nbsp;🎉🎉 Our paper ‘‘LTP-MMF: Toward Long-Term Provider Max-Min Fairness under Recommendation Feedback Loops’’ is accepted by The ACM Transactions on Information Systems (**TOIS**).
-- *2024.07*: &nbsp;🎉🎉 Our paper ‘‘Guaranteeing Accuracy and Fairness under Fluctuating User Traffic: A Bankruptcy-Inspired Re-ranking Approach’’ is accepted by The 32nd ACM International Conference on Information and Knowledge Management (CIKM 2024).
+- *2024.07*: &nbsp;🎉🎉 Our paper ‘‘Guaranteeing Accuracy and Fairness under Fluctuating User Traffic: A Bankruptcy-Inspired Re-ranking Approach’’ is accepted by The 32nd ACM International Conference on Information and Knowledge Management (**CIKM 2024**).
-- *2024.07*: &nbsp;🎉🎉 Our paper ‘‘A Taxation Perspective for Fair Re-ranking’’ is accepted by The 47th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2024).
+- *2024.07*: &nbsp;🎉🎉 Our paper ‘‘A Taxation Perspective for Fair Re-ranking’’ is accepted by The 47th International ACM SIGIR Conference on Research and Development in Information Retrieval (**SIGIR 2024**).

 # 📝 Publications